membrane-php/openapi-reader/docs/object-simplifications.md

 }
 ```

-## Combined Fields
+### Combined Fields
 Data is combined, if and only if, it has no impact on expressiveness.

-### Maximum|Minimum are combined with ExclusiveMaximum|ExclusiveMinimum
+#### Maximum|Minimum are combined with ExclusiveMaximum|ExclusiveMinimum

-The structure of numeric maximums and minimums vary between versions.
-However, both versions only express two things:
+[//]: # (TODO explain how they are combined for 3.0 and in 3.1 we take the more restrictive keyword)

+A numerical limit can only be expressed in three ways:
+- There is no limit
-- Is there a limit
+- There is an inclusive limit
-- Is it exclusive
+- There is an exclusive limit

-As such the Reader combines the fields into:
+As such the Reader combines the relevant keywords into:
-- A `Limit|null $maximum`.
+- `Limit|null $maximum`.
-- A `Limit|null $minimum`.
+- `Limit|null $minimum`.

-Where A `Limit` has two properties:
+Where `Limit` has two properties:
 - `float|int $limit`
 - `bool $exclusive`

+#### Const Overrides Enum in 3.1

+[//]: # (TODO Flesh out a bit)

+The more restrictive keyword takes precedence.